ramraj07/ramrajv.com/src/posts/2020-12-03-how-to-truly-reduce-your-carbon-footprint/index.md

 ---

 Outline:
-1. Triggered by the Adam Ruins Electric cars video where they argue the best thing you can do is to use your existing car as much as possible and then buy a cheap electric
+1. This question was triggered by the [Adam Ruins Electric Cars](https://www.youtube.com/watch?v=MQLbakWESkw) video where they argue the best thing you can do is to use your existing car as much as possible and then buy a cheap electric

 2. Can we think the same way about everything?
 What exactly happens to not just the money we spend on Teslas, but on anything at all?